aiven/aiven-docs/docs/integrations/prometheus-system-metrics.md

 ### Disk usage

-Monitoring the disk usage ensures that applications or processes don\'t fail due to an insufficient disk storage.
+Monitoring the disk usage ensures that applications or processes don't fail due to an insufficient disk storage.

 :::tip